-The Vajrayana practice is entered through an empowerment.
+The Vajrayana Practice is Entered through an Empowerment – Kalu Rinpoche

 To be efficient, the empowerment requires the realization of the master who confers it, as well as confidence and intelligence of the disciple who receives it.
 These empowerments take the form of various rituals of greater or lesser complexity.
 During the empowerments of the great tantric deities, the most common and elaborate versions of the empowerment are characterized by making a mandala of colored sands.
 A version of medium complexity will use a mandala painted on cloth.
 A simpler version will use a mandala made of small heaps of rice.
 Finally, in an empowerment reduced to its essential version, the body of the master who gives the empowerment or a simple mental representation is sufficient to symbolize the mandala.